 WA Shipwrecks Museum

-The WA Shipwrecks Museum is recognised as the foremost maritime archaeology museum in the southern hemisphere.
-The Museum is housed in 1850s-era Commissariat building and has since been restored to its historic glory.
-Steeped in history the galleries house hundreds of relics from ships wrecked along WA’s treacherous coastline including the original timbers from the Batavia (wrecked in 1629) the de Vlamingh plate and also countless artefacts from the Dutch shipwrecks Zuytdorp Zeewijk and Vergulde Draeck.
+The WA Shipwrecks Museum is internationally recognised for its contributions to maritime archaeology and shipwreck conservation.
+Housed in a restored 1850s-era Commissariat building the galleries house hundreds of relics from ships wrecked along WA’s treacherous coastline.
+Including the original timbers from Batavia (wrecked in 1629) the de Vlamingh Dish and countless artefacts from the Dutch shipwrecks Zuytdorp Zeewijk and Vergulde Draeck.

 Skip to content